-Crazy Horse fights last battle
+Crazy Horse fights his final battle

 Also Within This Year in History: